ihebMissaoui2/FaceFusion/README.md

 # Future Enhancements

 Wav2Lip primarily supports video and audio synchronization for up to 60 seconds per inference .

 =>Workaround for Longer Videos:

   *  Segment the video into 60s chunks and process each separately.
   * Reassemble the processed clips after inference.

+Note that :

+!!
+Wav2Lip model require that all frame of videos must contain faces otherwise it throws an error!!